 Equips graduates with an ability to approach and solve complex engineering problems at every level

-The Engineering Science BS program develops a strong, broad-based, rigorous engineering background for analysis and evaluation of engineering problems in today’s rapidly evolving and often high-tech industries.
+The Engineering Science BS online completion program develops a strong, broad-based, rigorous engineering background for analysis and evaluation of engineering problems in today’s rapidly evolving and often high-tech industries.

 Using analytical and problem-solving skills, students who complete the Engineering Science program are able to establish careers that range from technical positions in industry to research positions in government or private labs.
 Additionally, graduates are well suited to go into engineering sales and technical communication, and to continue on to graduate school.

 The BS in Engineering Science program, hosted in the interdisciplinary Department of Engineering Education, consists of six curricular elements:

 The BS in Engineering Science online completion program is designed for students seeking to complete the upper division degree coursework (300 and 400 level).
 Students are expected to complete most of the 100- and 200-level courses related to the major before joining the UB program.
 Specifically, students should complete the mathematics (MTH 141, MTH 142, MTH 241, MTH 306), calculus-based physics with lab (PHY 107, PHY 108, PHY 158), and chemistry with lab (CHE 107, CHE 127) requirements before joining UB.
 Also note that many of the course options applicable to the breadth requirement and UB Curriculum (ENG 105, List 1 and List 2 courses for the thematic and global pathways) are not available in an online format during the standard fall and spring semesters at UB.